cloudsftp/blog/content/posts/RAnT_One/index.md

 I haven't made a post in a minute.
 So I thought I should write about the project that I just started.
+It is called "RAnT", and of course it is written in Rust.

 # Motivation